-However, if you are just modelling within MagicDraw® UML, the MagicDraw SysML Plugin, Cameo Systems Modeler®, or Cameo Simulation Toolkit® this strategy is primarily a communication device.
+However, if you are just modelling within MagicDraw® UML, the MagicDraw SysML Plugin, Magic Cyber-Systems Engineer® (Cameo Systems Modeler®), or Magic Model Analyst® (Cameo Simulation Toolkit®) this strategy is primarily a communication device.
 For example, one can use such "state flags" to indicate the state on an InstanceSpecification.
 However, one has to be very careful that the flag is indeed set correctly on entry to the State in a StateMachine, hence this supporting policy:

-In a sense, having both the State in the StateMachine and a flag breaks Single Source of Truth (SSoT) and represents a maintenance burden if you are just using a model within Cameo Simulation Toolkit® .
+In a sense, having both the State in the StateMachine and a flag breaks Single Source of Truth (SSoT) and represents a maintenance burden if you are just using a model within Magic Model Analyst® (Cameo Simulation Toolkit®) .
 But state information simply can't be shown in all diagram types.

 To make it clear that a variable is a state flag you can: